 WHO ARE THE JUDGES AND WHAT ARE THEY LOOKING FOR?

-The judges are the direct descendants and descendants' spouses of Gregor G. Peterson—nine family members in all.
+The judges are the direct descendants and descendants' spouses of Gregor G. Peterson—eleven family members in all.
 They’re looking for leaders of high integrity with bold ideas and exciting visions for their new non-profits.

 DOES THE PETERSON FAMILY EXPECT A BOARD SEAT IN RETURN FOR THE PRIZE?